Fort Lauderdale Severe Burn Injury Lawyers

 - Negligent property owners.
 Property owners are legally responsible to maintain their property in a reasonably safe condition—so when negligence on the part of a homeowner, landlord or even retail store owner causes a fire, that owner may be legally responsible for the burn injuries that result.

 - Defective products.
 Manufacturers and designers of consumer products have a legal duty to ensure those products are reasonably safe for their intended use.
 Failure to uphold this duty can lead to serious burn injuries if the defect to the product caused a fire or explosion, and the product manufacturer or designer may ultimately be responsible.

 - Chemical burns.
 Chemical burns can happen under vastly different circumstances—including swimming pool accidents where excessive use of chemicals results in a chemical burn, or workplace accidents where chemicals were improperly stored, used or maintained.

-Severe Burn Injury Lawyers Lawlor, White & Murphey Zealously Advocate for Burn Injury Victims’ Rights in Fort Lauderdale Cases
+Fort Lauderdale Severe Burn Injury Lawyers at Lawlor, White & Murphey Zealously Advocate for Burn Injury Victims’ Rights

 Available compensation will depend partially upon the severity of the burn injury that you have suffered.
 The severity of a burn injury is measured in degrees, as follows: